shuozhixu/Materialia_2025/README.md

 The purpose of this project is to simulate dislocation/void interactions and dislocation/precipitate interactions using atomistic simulations in random Al<sub>0.3</sub>CoCrFeNi multi-principal element alloy (MPEA).
 To provide references, the dislocation/void interactions are also done in Ni.

-Please read [these journal articles](https://drive.google.com/drive/folders/1Pfg0ZztTd7QkhRMLABwpwrZFWDxasoBQ?usp=sharing) to understand dislocatino/obstacle interactions and the effects of obstacle on mechanical properties in MPEAs using atomistic simulations.
+Please read [these journal articles](https://drive.google.com/drive/folders/1Pfg0ZztTd7QkhRMLABwpwrZFWDxasoBQ?usp=sharing) to understand dislocatino/obstacle interactions and the effects of obstacle on mechanical properties in MPEAs and pure metals using atomistic simulations.

 ## LAMMPS